-But remember, It’s important that the products you send to influencers align with their social media content, online audience, and previous partnerships so that you know they will be a good fit for your brand.
+But remember, it’s important that the products you send to influencers align with their social media content, online audience, and previous partnerships so that you know they will be a good fit for your brand.
 You should approach influencers who are active in your industry niche and are likely to be interested in receiving free products from your brand.
 Sending your products to a random list of influencers won’t generate the best results for your brand.
 Start with a batch of 15 or so influencers and scale up from there.
 Spend time building your initial list of influencers for your first product seeding campaign.
 Check out this recent post to get more tips on choosing between payment and product.

-How to approach new influencers
+How to approach new influencers about promoting your products

-Then, you want to explain why you think they will make a good fit for your brand.
+The key to how to get influencers to promote your products is to explain why you think they will make a good fit for your brand.
 Tell the creator why you like their content, and say how it aligns with your brand values and the goals for your campaign.
 You should highlight how your products will be of interest to their audience and make connections between your brand and the influencer’s previous collaborations.

 Next, you want to invite them to join your campaign.
 Be brief but clear about the expectations of the campaign.
 You want to give the creator enough information so they can decide easily if they want to take part or not.

-Don’t forget to close the message with a thank you, and provide details about the next steps and who they can contact if they have any questions.
+Finally, don’t forget to close the message with a thank you, and provide details about the next steps and who they can contact if they have any questions.
 You can also include links to your website and social media channels so influencers can do their own research about your brand and decide if you’ll be a good match for their audience.